Making Mod-friendly Games

 Topics discussed:

-• Clarity — make is obvious to end users what a mod does
+- Clarity — make it obvious to end users what a mod does

 In all cases, I will bring examples for how we handle these issues in Unciv